magento/merchdocs/src/sales-channels/asc/publish-listings-manually.md

     A confirmation message will display that the selected listing is being processed to publish to Amazon.

     Listing information is published to Amazon based on your cron settings.
-Listing information will send to Amazon at the next data sync.
+Listing information is sent to Amazon at the next data sync.
 Until Amazon replies with the listing confirmation, the manually published listing(s) remains on the _Ready to List_ tab with a `List in Progress` status.
-Once the listing confirmation is received from Amazon, the listing(s) moves to the _Active_ tab with an `Active` status.
+When the listing confirmation is received from Amazon, the listing(s) moves to the _Active_ tab with an `Active` status.